ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'error', 'error_description'.

 The following conditional parameters are relevant only if specific conditions hold.
-It is REQUIRED of application profiles of this specification to define whether Clients must, should or may support these parameters, and under which circumstances (REQ30).
+It is REQUIRED of application profiles of this specification to define whether Clients must, should, or may support these parameters, and under which circumstances (REQ30).

 * 'client_cred', 'cnonce', 'client_cred_verify'.
 These parameters are relevant for a Client that has an authentication credential to use in a joined group.